Umut Bulut: International career

 Bulut made his international debut in Turkey's draw against Brazil on 5 June 2007.
 He scored his first two international goals on 2 June 2012, in a 3–1 friendly victory against Portugal.
 Bulut then scored a hat-trick against Andorra in Turkey's 5–0 World Cup qualifier win on 6 September 2013.

 Personal life

-On 14 March 2016, it was revealed that Umut Bulut's father Kemal had been killed in the Ankara Car bombing during the previous day, shortly after he had watched Galatasary's match against Gençlerbirliği.
+On 14 March 2016, it was revealed that Umut Bulut's father Kemal had been killed in a terrorist attack in Ankara during the previous day, shortly after he had watched Galatasaray's match against Gençlerbirliği.